 Service/Race.
 Coward v Alberta (Chief Commissioner of Human Rights and Citizenship Commission), 2008 ABQB 455, 455 AR 177.
 The Applicant, a Black male, was stopped on the street by police and was told that he matched the description of a suspect in the vicinity who was reportedly waving a knife in public.
 The Applicant was detained, arrested and searched after he advised the officer he did not have a knife and refused to be searched.
 No knife was found and he was released.
 The applicant filed a complaint with the Alberta Human Rights and Citizenship Commission, alleging that his treatment by police constituted discrimination on the basis of race.
 The complaint was investigated and then dismissed by the Director and the Chief Commissioner.
-The Applicant filed an application for judicial review of the Chief Commissioner's decision on the basis that critical facts were ignored.
+The Applicant filed an application for judicial review of the Chief Commissioner's decision on the basis that the Chief Commissioner did not provide a lawful reason to dismiss the case and on the basis that critical facts were ignored.
 The line of analysis in the Chief Commissioner's decision in rejecting the discrimination claim was found to be clear and intelligible: while race is a prohibited ground of discrimination, it may also operate as a relevant descriptor.
 As such, it was reasonable for the Chief Commissioner to determine that there was no generalized heightened suspicion of Mr. Coward on the grounds he was Black.